LuanRoger/vscord-plus/ADDING_LANGUAGE.md

 V: Icon
 */
 const KNOWN_LANGUAGES: Record<string, string> = {
   cpp: "cpp",
   // Language with ID "cpp" is linked to image "cpp" in "assets" folder
   astro: "astro",
   // Language with ID "astro" is linked to image "astro" in "assets" folder
-    jsonc: "jsoncomments"
+  jsonc: "jsoncomments",
   // Language with ID "jsonc" is linked to image "jsoncomments" in "assets" folder };
 ```